nbailey20/Twilify/README.md

 - TMF can fail when writing new songbank back to S3, need better logging to determine why
 - TMF silently fails when texted during network stack deletion
 - TMF ignores existing Spotify playlists with same name upon app setup, will create new playlist instead of choosing existing (should be variable option to overwrite)
-- Update setup script to invoke Twilio API to update phone number instead of manually copy/pasting with MFA login
+- [RESOLVED] Update setup script to invoke Twilio API to update phone number instead of manually copy/pasting with MFA login